Emergency medical services in Australia: Standards

-Training and staffing
+Workforce

-Ambulance services in Australia use, for the most part, well educated professional staff, supplemented in low volume rural areas by volunteers.
-The level of training for volunteers is considered to be a high level of skill at advanced first aid.
-Paid staff fall into two categories: Transport Officers and Paramedics.
-Transport Officers complete certificate level training, and are normally only used for the non-emergency interfacility transportation of patients.
-Anyone employed on an emergency ambulance must be trained as a paramedic.
-There are several levels of paramedics in Australia.
-The term "paramedic" is now legally protected in Australia, with paramedics requiring registration with the Australian Health Practitioner Regulation Agency (AHPRA) since 1 December 2018.
+Ambulance services in Australia use a majoritiy paid workforce, primarily consisting of tertiary-educated Registered Paramedics, vocationally-trained technicians and officers, and in some rural areas, a local workforce of volunteer community responders.
+Since 2018, paramedicine has been a nationally regulated profession with minimum education standards, while non-paramedic positions remain at the discretion of the ambulance service.
+The level of training for volunteers is considered to be a high level of skill at advanced first aid and basic life support.

 The preferred level of entry into practice for new paramedics is a multi-year, bachelor's degree program in either Emergency Health, Paramedicine or Clinical Practice (Paramedic), including classroom lectures, clinical practice, and internship components.
 The intent is to make this qualification the only path of entry into the field but so far only the states of Victoria and Tasmania have phased out all other methods of entry.
 Ambulance services in South Australia and Queensland now draw the majority of their paramedics from degree programs and continue to use the older-style, internal diploma programs only to fill service gaps and shortages in forecasted requirements.
 These older programs continue to be necessary to ensure ambulance services are able to directly train additional staff to fill shortages and as the numbers of degree graduate paramedics being produced by the university system are insufficient to meet ambulance services' requirements for new employees.
 NSW Ambulance is transitioning to tertiary entrance but this process will be phased in over several years and may be achieved by 2020.

-Training as a Mobile Intensive Care Ambulance Paramedic in Victoria, and equivalent Intensive Care Paramedic programs in other states involves the completion of a post-graduate certificate program.
+Training as a Mobile Intensive Care Ambulance Paramedic in Victoria, and equivalent Critical or Intensive Care Paramedic programs in other states, involves the completion of a post-graduate certificate program.
 The program, which typically takes an additional year to complete, involves theory, clinical and supervised practice components.
-Graduates possess an expanded skill set which may include intubation, Rapid Sequence Intubation (RSI), additional drugs, and in some cases, certification of death.
-Those certified as MICA-Paramedics in Victoria function on protocols, working independently and with minimal medical supervision.
+Graduates possess an expanded skill set which may include Rapid Sequence Intubation (RSI), additional drugs, and in some cases, certification of death.